mainsail-crew/moonraker-timelapse/docs/configuration.md

 #### time_format_code
 This defines how the rendered video should be named.
-It uses the python dateime format.
+It uses the python datetime format.
 Default is "%Y%m%d_%H%M".
 More info about the datetime format can be found here https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes

 #### output_framerate